jecos/s3-transfer/README.md

 The following functionalities are not yet implemented for the filesystem:
 - Having the filesystem as the destination (currently, it is only supported as a source)
-- Special characters: No escaping is currently perform on file paths
+- Special characters: No escaping is currently performed on file paths.
+This hasn't been a problem so far, but I haven't done extensive research to verify that all valid characters for filenames are also valid characters for s3 object names.

 ## Absolute Path